Spyderisk/system-modeller-adaptor/README.md

    - an exported system model in `.nq`, or `.nq.gz` format
    - remote URL, a system model URL (exporting from System Modeller is done automatically)

-The default Domain Model CSV vestion is `domain-network-132-e5cfa54`.

 #### Endpoints